✦ Scandinavian-inspired design, curated for modern living

 Safety Features

 Safety features should be high on your list when choosing a 70 L dehumidifier, because they help prevent accidents and keep the unit running reliably.
 You should prioritize automatic shut-off, so the unit stops when the tank’s full and won’t overflow onto your floor.
 A child lock adds peace of mind if kids or pets are nearby, since it blocks accidental settings changes.
-Overheat protection matters too, especially if you run the machine for long stretches, because it reduces fire risk and protects internal parts.
+Overheat protection matters too, especially if you run the machine for long stretches, because it reduces risk and protects internal parts.
 Built-in alerts can warn you before the tank reaches capacity, so you can empty it on time.
 Also, choose a model with auto restart, since it’ll resume dehumidifying after outages without needing manual resets.

 Frequently Asked Questions